Want to Learn WordPress? Start with These Resources

 There’s only one problem.
 Trying to tackle WordPress as a beginner can be challenging, and the learning curve has slowed down many new users.
 So what can you do to go to the top of the class?

 Easy!
 Read this nifty list!
-Below we’ve compiled 11 of the best resources to learn WordPress.
-Each of these options has a unique audience and goals, but all of them are available online and will give you the skills you need to go from newbie to WordPress pro.
+Below we’ve compiled 18 of the best resources to learn WordPress.
+Each of these options has a unique audience and goals, but all of them are available online and will give you the skills you need to go from a newbie to a WordPress pro.

 At DreamHost, we love all things WordPress.
-So much, in fact, we thought we’d create a free (Harry Potter-length!) e-course to help our users build their own stellar WordPress websites (seriously, this content library has the same number of words as The Prisoner of Azkaban).
+In fact, we thought we’d create a free (Harry Potter-length!) e-course to help our users build their own stellar WordPress websites (seriously, this content library has the same number of words as The Prisoner of Azkaban).

 The Codex is conveniently divided into sections that cater to the specific needs of WordPress beginners, web designers, theme developers, and webmasters.
 And if you want to learn more about what makes WordPress tick, you can search the Code Reference database to get info on all of WordPress’ functions, classes, methods, and hooks.